Have you ever thought to yourself, “is cardio necessary to achieve my goals?”

 Let’s be honest.

 Many of you aren’t doing cardio for your heart health.
 Most people don’t even care about their heart.

-The reason why so many people do cardio is because they think it will help them lose weight.
+The reason why so many people do cardio is that they think it will help them lose weight.

 The thought process is that running for a long period of time will burn off a lot of calories, and therefore you will be in a caloric deficit.